MattiaRag/timemaproject/preliminary.md

 ### download the sequences and relative data

-Files necessary for extracting cds (coding sequences) and exons can be downloaded using wget on the following links and redirected to the relative folders:
+Files necessary for extracting cds (coding sequences) and proteoms for all 10 species can be downloaded using wget on the following links and redirected to the relative folders:

 Gff files: